 There was a large walk-in shower with elegant tile work.

-The walk-in shower had a rainfall showerhead along with a standard showerhead that had a detachable element.
+The walk-in shower had a rainfall showerhead and a standard showerhead with a detachable element.

-The toiletry items were made by Pharmacopia.
+Pharmacopia made the toiletry items.
 I appreciated that they were a high-end product.

 The only thing this shower was missing was a little bench seat along the back.
-That’s a nice feature that we recently saw in our review of Disney’s Riviera Resort.
+That’s a nice feature that we recently saw at Disney’s Riviera Resort.